ashfelloff/reddit-stock-analysis/README.md

 - I used a Volume weighted average price to get the price of the stock for each day.
 - If the post (or next few days) landed on a weekend or holiday, I would go grab the next day for stock prices

-## Want daily/instant updates in your email/Discord?

-I decided to turn this into a product so you can get instant (or daily summaries) updates for stocks and sentiment on Reddit!
-It's free, try it here [Fluid](https://withfluid.com/)

 ## Want to run this yourself?